bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

   These postulates define Euclidean geometry which is a `axiomatic system
   <https://en.wikipedia.org/wiki/Axiomatic_system>`__.
 An axiomatic system is
   one in which every theorem can be logically derived from it.
 This is all jargon relating to logic.
-So the the standard geometry we learn in grade school with lines, cirles, angles, etc. is Euclidean geometry.
+So the standard geometry we learn in grade school with lines, cirles, angles, etc. is Euclidean geometry.

   However, this is not exactly the same thing as the analytical geometry